-- Parodied in in the episode "Do Princesses Dream of Magic Sheep?", where an entity called the Tantabus turns ponies' dreams into nightmares.
+- Parodied in "Do Princesses Dream of Magic Sheep?", where an entity called the Tantabus turns ponies' dreams into nightmares.
 While the other five ponies' dreams involve cakes, dresses, books, apples, and giant bunnies, local Action Girl Rainbow Dash dreams of fighting changelings.
 When the Tantabus invades her dream, it changes it into a deliberately exaggerated Sugar Bowl parody filled with harmless singing flowers.
 For Rainbow, who enjoys action and adventure and has consistently disliked anything she perceives as "girly" or "frou-frou", this is utterly unbearable.

 We will sing for hours and hours,